guidoism/escape/index.md

 * [*Notation as a Tool of Thought*](http://www.eecg.toronto.edu/~jzhu/csc326/readings/iverson.pdf) -- Iverson's 1979 Turing Award lecture -- An example of succinctness and operating on entire data structures rather than manually looping.
 Also an example of how we might break free of the chains of ASCII.
 * [*A Programming Language*](http://www.softwarepreservation.org/projects/apl/Books/APROGRAMMING%20LANGUAGE) -- Iverson's 1962 book about APL.
 * [*Reconfigurable Computing*](https://www.amazon.com/Reconfigurable-Computing-Practice-FPGA-Based-Computation/dp/0123705223) -- Book about changing the layout of your cpu on-the-fly rather than just the software.
+* [*Category Theory for Programmers*](https://github.com/hmemcpy/milewski-ctfp-pdf) -- Book about programming in a more formal way -- Haskell used for examples.

 ### Areas of new research